Do you feel like everything in your life is chaotic and spiraling out of your control?

 Are you free from the chaos after you’ve faced it?
 Nope.

-It’ll be around, lingering and waiting for you to falter again and decided to stay on the ground.
+It’ll be around, lingering and waiting for you to falter again.
 But as long as you know that this storm exists you can choose to give it the middle finger and snarl at it and know that you will not stay down ever again.

 So, how do you truly turn chaos into motivation?
 How to rebuild your life when everything seems lost?